 Product liability claims can take many different forms.
 One specific category of devices that have gained increasing attention in both the news and the legal world are defective medical devices.

 These defects can come as a shock to many patients — especially those who find themselves suffering toxic metal poisoning, tissue and bone damage, and worse from devices that were supposed to improve their quality of life.
+If you or someone you know has been injured by a dangerous and defective medical device, contact the attorneys at Perry Charnoff for more information.

 Below are some noteworthy examples of prominent defective medical devices that have been the target of lawsuits: